 By installing builds that include software meant for piracy, you may put yourself at risk for being caught by your ISP or by organizations like the MPAA for using the internet to pirate.
 As such, you may find your internet connection terminated by your ISP or being forced into a lawsuit by the MPAA.
 As always, we don’t encourage or condone any illegal behavior, including streaming content illegally online, and should not be held responsible for any negative repercussions that spawn from the use of any services, applications, or methods featured on this guide.
 Refer to your country’s own stance on copyright, as well as the terms of usage for each Kodi add-on you use for more information.

 No one build is going to be perfect for everyone, so what you’ll want to do is pay close attention to the builds that seem to fit what you’re looking for in a build for Kodi and as little else as possible.
-Without further ado, check out these six builds that are current as of June 2018.
+Without further ado, check out these nine builds that are current as of November 2018.

 True to its name, The Beast is one of the better Kodi builds you can find on the internet today.
 Well-known for its feature-packed bundle of options, The Beast also happens to be one of the better-looking builds in this bundle.
 It can be difficult to find Kodi builds that look futuristic or minimal, especially when it comes to menus and font choices, but The Beast has a solid visual appearance that should appeal to movie lovers and people who just want a basic theme no matter what.
 The backdrops of most of the content within The Beast come from related films and other promotional images, providing a cinematic backdrop to one of the best builds for movie lovers.
 Meanwhile, the font choice is simple and to the point, with the menu rotating left and right to view your content.